chabrof/FarAwayJs/README.md

 # ![](/docs/FarAwayJs.png)

-Make server calls while using simple local functions or objects.
+With FarAwayJs you can easily make server \(nodeJs\) calls : you can use simple local functions or objects.

 FarAwayJs gives to browsers a very simple way to communicate with a nodeJs server.